-- CMP101 English Composition (3) CS; ILIT; WI - CMP311 Advanced English Composition (3) CS; ILIT; UD; WI - IND101 Sustainable & Critical Relationships (3)
+- CMP101 English Composition (3) CS; ILIT; WI - IND101 Sustainable & Critical Relationships (3)

-Additional Requirements For The BA, French Program and the BA, Spanish Program
+Additional Requirements For The BA, French Program and the BA, Spanish Program - Professional Track

-- 2. CORE: Secondary Foreign Language and Core Electives: 36 credits - 3.
-MINOR AND INTERNSHIP AND FREE ELECTIVES: 41 credits
+- 3. CORE: Secondary Foreign Language and Core Electives: 39 credits - 4.
+MINOR AND INTERNSHIP AND FREE ELECTIVES: 38 credits

-MINOR: Students are required to complete a minor of their choice from the minors offered by Daemen.
-Some courses required of a minor may have prerequisites which would also require completion.
+MINOR: Students are required to complete at least one minor or certificate program related to their professional goals.
+Note that some courses required of a minor may have prerequisites.
 Courses which carry a competency and support the minor may be credited under the core electives or free electives.
 Upon authorization of the Modern Language Chair, a sequence of courses in a discipline which does not offer a minor may be substituted.
-Consult the Modern Language Chair for further information.
+Consult the Modern Language Chair and Career Services for further information and advice.

-INTERNSHIP: 3 credits of internship experience (Career Field Experience; intenship opportunities such as those with the Washington Institute, study abroad experience) approved by the Modern Language Chair will satisfy the requirement.
+INTERNSHIP: 3 credits of internship experience required (Career Field Experience; internship opportunities such as those with the Washington Institute, or study abroad internships) approved by the Modern Language Chair will satisfy the requirement.
 Two experiences are suggested but are not required.